d4rky-pl/podcast/README.md

 - publish at specific hour

 ### For future, when I'm ready to open source this project
+- tagging support
-- support for autoposting on Twitter and Facebook in the future
+- support for autoposting on Twitter and Facebook
 - advanced transcript support
   - possibly with timestamps / subtitles?
   - maybe I could generate a video file with background image and subtitles on it? but that's an idea for the far future